KunYi/Simple-UEFI-Bootloader/README.md

 - A graphics card (Intel, AMD, NVidia, etc.) **with UEFI GOP support**
 - A keyboard

 The earliest GPUs with UEFI GOP support were released around the Radeon HD 7xxx series (~2011).
 Anything that age or newer should have UEFI GOP support, though older models like early 7970s required owners to contact GPU vendors to get UEFI-compatible firmware.
 On Windows, you can check by downloading TechPowerUp's GPU-Z utility and seeing whether or not the UEFI checkbox is checked.
+If it is, you're all set!

 A full description of how to actually compile, etc. will be posted here once it's written up.
 I will also be including a full, multi-platform portable build system I designed that makes compiling as simple as typing ".\Compile" in the command line and uses GCC/binutils, MinGW-w64, etc.